swyder/Genomic_Utilities/README.md

 5. Plot the metric/statistic across the genome
 ```
 # We have to sort the file according to the start position
+# Your coverage values are approx. 1/10 as you are working with a downsampled BAM file
 counts.5kb.sorted <- counts.5kb[order(decreasing=F, counts.5kb$Start), ]
 head(counts.5kb.sorted)
               Chr Start   End Coverage